 - Gain deeper understanding of your course content

-- Work with students who have 'been there, done that'
+- Work with students who have already passed level 1

 - Ask questions you didn't get to in your lectures

 These are just a few of the benefits you'll see if you attend PAL sessions during your first year at Brunel.